Ampelography: Illustrated Historical Universal Ampelography

 In 2012, Italian publisher L'Artistica Editrice published Illustrated Historical Universal Ampelography, a three volume set which contains the most important books edited in France and Italy between 1800 and 1900: the Ampélographie of Pierre Viala and Victor Vermorel, the grapes section of Pomona Italiana by Count Giorgio Gallesio and the Ampelografia Italiana of the Italian Ministry of Agriculture.
 The book collects 551 color plates of grapes from all over the world, with texts in Italian and English, which describe the morphological and agricultural characteristics of each vine variety, as well as their synonyms and historical curiosities.

 DNA

 Carole Meredith at the University of California, Davis, pioneered the use of genetic fingerprinting for vine identification.
-Famous successes with the technique include proving the identity of Zinfandel, Primitivo, and Crljenak Kaštelanski, and identifying the parents of Sangiovese as Ciliegiolo and Calabrese Montenuovo.
-Such exercises are giving valuable insight into historical patterns of trade and migration.
+Famous successes with the technique include proving the identity of Zinfandel, Primitivo, and Crljenak Kaštelanski.
+Soon afterwards, Calò et al. (2008), using the same method, demonstrated the genetic identity of Montenegrin Kratošija with Zinfandel.
+Likewise, the technique allowed the identification of relatives of Sangiovese, such as Ciliegiolo and Calabrese Montenuovo.
+These studies are providing valuable information about processes of trade and migration.

 DNA fingerprinting uses segments of DNA that do not affect the look or taste of the grapes.
 More recent work has identified the genes responsible for the differences between grape varieties, such as the VvMYBA1 and VvMYBA2 genes that control grape colour, or the VvGAI1 gene that is mutated in some cells of Pinot Meunier compared to Pinot noir.